geidsonc/docker-composer-mongo-mongoclient/README.md

-# docker-composer-mongo-mongoclient
+# Docker composer file to mongo and mongo client

-Docker composer file to mongo and mongo client
+Created to study, docker composer file to mongo and mongo client